 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Leica Q (Typ 116) and Leica X (Typ 113) and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 |Leica X Typ 113||Y||stereo||mono||-||-||mini||2.0||-||-||-|

 It is notable that the Q Typ 116 offers wifi support, while the X Typ 113 does not.
 Wifi can be a very convenient means to transfer image data to an off-camera location.

-The X Typ 113 is a recent model that features in the current product line-up of Leica.
-In contrast, the Q Typ 116 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the Q Typ 116 was succeeded by the Leica Q2.
+Both the Q Typ 116 and the X Typ 113 have been discontinued, but can regularly be found used on eBay.
+The Q Typ 116 was replaced by the Leica Q2, while the X Typ 113 does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Leica website.

 So how do things add up?
 Which of the two cameras – the Leica Q Typ 116 or the Leica X Typ 113 – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.

 - More detail: Offers more megapixels (24 vs 16.1MP) with a 22% higher linear resolution.

 - Better image quality: Features a larger and more technologically advanced imaging sensor.

 - Richer colors: The sensor size advantage translates into images with better, more accurate colors.

 - More dynamic range: Larger sensor captures a wider spectrum of light and dark details.